ianchute/extract_image_data/README.md

   - For colored ones, `rank = 3` where the data is a matrix of RGB lists.

-- Subsequent columns are the **feature columns** that encode color or each pixel.
+- Subsequent columns are the **feature columns** that encode color of each pixel.

 ## Multithreading